insidewhy/rxjs-websockets/readme.markdown

 // this value will be stringified before being sent to the server input.next({ whateverField: 'some data' })

+// the connectionStatus stream will provides the current connection status
-connectionStatus.subscribe(connected => {
+// immediately to each new observer connectionStatus.subscribe(connected => {
   console.log('connection status:', connected ? 'connected' : 'disconnected')
 })